Perhaps one of the greatest gifts that parents could give to their child is music lessons. Studies show that playing the

 His studio is located in central Old Ottawa South near Hopewell Avenue Public School.
-Contact Greg today at 613-276-2832 to arrange an appointment.
+Contact Greg today to arrange an appointment.

 ACTUAL PIANO USED AT GREG'S STUDIO - A BEAUTIFUL YAMAHA G5 7' 6" CONCERT GRAND

 No two students are exactly alike and everyone learns at different rates of speed.
 Therefore Greg approaches students as individuals, and supports and develops them according to each person’s own unique potential.
 All his students enjoy his approach to the learning process and the art of making music, and home-schooled students find that his methods reinforce their learning style.

 His private lessons take place once a week solely at his studio or online from September to June.
 Lessons are also offered during the summer which assists in not having to spend time relearning music skills after the long summer break and also ensures a strong head start on the following year's piano curriculum.

-Typically, young children take a half hour lesson but depending on skill level, their time will usually increase.
+Typically, children as young as 3+ years of age start with a 15 minute lesson and as their skill level increases so does their lesson length.
 Students are exposed to all kinds of repertoire ranging from Baroque to 20th Century and study all aspects of Theory, Sight Reading, Ear Training and Technique.

 Practice is a daily ritual which involves going over the materials presented in class.
-All students receive a practice sheet which is filled out during the lesson so students know exactly what is expected during practice sessions at home.
+All students receive a practice schedule which is filled out during the lesson so students know exactly what is expected during practice sessions at home.
 Parents find the practice schedule useful since they can use that as a guide to ensure students are doing what they are supposed to be doing.